T-Wong/LolAppearOffline/README.md

 LolAppearOffline
 ================
+Currently not working.
+I'm looking into it (9/2/14).
 A simple and small utility that makes it so that you appear offline in League of Legends.

 ![alt tag](https://raw.githubusercontent.com/T-Wong/LolAppearOffline/master/GUI.png)